 Taught MA Courses

-For further information on the Department's MA in Germanic Studies and other Sheffield MAs involving German, see Masters courses
+For further information on the MA Modern Languages and Cultures and other Sheffield MAs involving German, see Masters courses

 A good Honours degree (normally an upper 2.1 or equivalent) in German/Germanic Studies or in a discipline which includes a major German/Germanic Studies component is our normal requirement.
 We will consider applications from candidates with other qualifications who can provide evidence of very strong motivation for research in Germanic Studies.